Tips and tricks Best practice guides, FAQ & more

 Power Automate allows you to set up simple automation flows via pre-built templates across Microsoft’s applications.

 The tool does, however, have it’s limitations.
 Due to its pre-defined nature, it doesn’t allow you to fully customize automation flows, and it doesn’t integrate easily with external applications and technologies.

-Therefore, if you want to automate across technologies, you’ll want to opt for an alternative to Power Automate.
+If you want to automate across technologies outside the Microsoft tool suite, you’ll want to opt for an alternative to Power Automate.

-LEAPWORK has a no-code UI that allows you to automate any Office 365 task without writing a single line of code.
-This means that anyone wanting to automate can, and that they’re not held back by the need to program.
+Leapwork has a no-code UI that allows you to automate any Office 365 task without writing a single line of code.
+This means fewer bottlenecks as teams won't have to depend on developer resources to automate tests.